omi-uulm/os-fip-releaser/README.md

 ## Run

-This script can be run locally if `python-openstack` and `jq` is installed.
+This script can be run locally if `python-openstack` and `jq` (version 1.6) is installed.
 Alternatively use the provided Dockerfile.
 However, it is advised to run this script within a CI/CD pipeline on a schedule.